 Soy sauce is widely used throughout East and Southeast Asia, from Japanese shoyu to Indonesian kecap manis.
-However, the Chinese invented this liquid sauce made from fermented soybeans.
-Here are the top five Chinese soy sauces, plus two of the more popular Asian soy sauces from outside of China:
+However, the Chinese invented this liquid sauce that is made from fermented soybeans and used so often in Asian cooking.
+Let's explore the five most common Chinese soy sauces, plus two of the more popular Asian soy sauces from outside of China.

 01 of 07